Energy harvesting: Blood sugar

 Another way of energy harvesting is through the oxidation of blood sugars.
 These energy harvesters are called biobatteries.
 They could be used to power implanted electronic devices (e.g., pacemakers, implanted biosensors for diabetics, implanted active RFID devices, etc.).
 At present, the Minteer Group of Saint Louis University has created enzymes that could be used to generate power from blood sugars.
 However, the enzymes would still need to be replaced after a few years.
 In 2012, a pacemaker was powered by implantable biofuel cells at Clarkson University under the leadership of Dr. Evgeny Katz.

 Tree-based

 Tree metabolic energy harvesting is a type of bio-energy harvesting.
 Voltree has developed a method for harvesting energy from trees.
 These energy harvesters are being used to power remote sensors and mesh networks as the basis for a long term deployment system to monitor forest fires and weather in the forest.
 According to Voltree's website, the useful life of such a device should be limited only by the lifetime of the tree to which it is attached.
 A small test network was recently deployed in a US National Park forest.

 Other sources of energy from trees include capturing the physical movement of the tree in a generator.
 Theoretical analysis of this source of energy shows some promise in powering small electronic devices.
 A practical device based on this theory has been built and successfully powered a sensor node for a year.

+Microbial fuel cells

+Soil microbial fuel cells harvest electrical energy from the anaerobic respiration of naturally occurring soil bacteria, which provides the oxidation reaction at the anode.
+Soil microbial fuel cells can output microwatts of power, and have been used in both classroom demonstrations and to power analog radar sensors.